Trudeau: Canada to get Pfizer vaccine by end of this year

 “It has been a difficult year, and we are not out of this crisis yet,″ Trudeau said. ”But now, vaccines are coming.”

-Seniors and workers in long-term care homes are among those expected to get the vaccine first.
+Retired Gen. Rick Hillier, who leads the COVID-19 Vaccine Distribution Task Force in Canada’s largest province of Ontario, said he expects Ontario to get about 85,000 doses this month for roughly 42,500 people.
+Hillier said seniors and workers in long-term care homes are among those expected to get the vaccine first.

+And he expects Ontario to get at least 1.2 million people in vaccinated in the first three months of next year.
+Ontario has a population 14.5 million.